 Response from the Duck Police Department: “You are correct that driving on the beach in Duck is not permitted until October 1st.
 Whether this person was given permission by a Research Pier employee or not they cannot violate the town ordinance.
 The beach itself is not privately owned but public in that no one person can grant someone special permission to violate the ordinances on any section of the beach.“

-The admins of the DBOBX Facebook page have failed to take advantage of an opportunity to inform others about the existence of these laws/restrictions, in order to help prevent these abuses from happening again in the future.
+The admins of the DBOBX Facebook page (Scott Jackle, Vince Simansky) have failed to take advantage of an opportunity to publicly inform others about the existence of these laws/restrictions, in order to help prevent these abuses from happening again in the future.
 It’s a no-brainer that these OBX “locals” should at least attempt to set a decent example, from this point forward, and not continue to put others in a situation that may require local law enforcement to intervene.

 Additional photo examples of flagrant and illegal abuses can be found on the Dune Buggies of the Outer Banks Group on Facebook (photos looking down on dune buggies, that were obviously taken from the peaks of the dunes, etc).
 The illegality of climbing on the OBX dunes has been an occasional topic of discussion among the dune buggy related Facebook groups for quite some time, and is a well-known restriction respected by residents on the OBX.
-Unfortunately, the admins of this group not only break the law (repeatedly; skip to Page 3), but they also advertise it; which is truly mind-boggling indeed.
+Unfortunately, the admins of this group not only break the law (repeatedly; skip to Page 3), but they also publicly advertise it; which is truly mind-boggling indeed.
 Personally, I would not consider either of them to be dependable and/or responsible advocates as it relates to enviornmental and conservation issues along North Carolina's Outer Banks.